dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 First, let's get some concepts defined.
 There are two important concepts included in what's often called *auth*:

-* authorization: access permissions (what are you allowed to do)
+* Authorization: access permissions (what are you allowed to do)
-* authentication: establishment of identity (who you are)
+* Authentication: establishment of identity (who you are)

-Dgraph lets you use your GraphQL schema to manage both authentication and authorization:
+Dgraph lets you use your GraphQL schema to manage both authorization and authentication:
 * You set authorization rules by annotating your schema with the `@auth` directive
 * You configure authentication methods by providing those settings to Dgraph in the last line of your schema, in a commented-out `Dgraph.Authorization` object.

-Establishing identity and managing identity-based permissions are closely related, so this page covers both Dgraph's authorization capabilities, and how Dgraph works with authentication.
+Establishing identity and managing identity-based permissions are closely related, so this page covers both Dgraph's authorization capabilities, and how Dgraph works with various authentication methods.

 ## Authorization

-You can add authorization rules to your schema with the `@auth` directive, but for the `@auth` directive to work, you also need to configure authentication using the `Dgraph.Authorization` object (as described below).
+You can add authorization rules to your schema with the `@auth` directive, but for the `@auth` directive to work, you also need to configure authentication using the `Dgraph.Authorization` object (which handles authentication) on the last line of your schema, as described below.

-When complete, your schema will look like the following:
+When complete, your schema will look similar to the following:

 ```graphql
 type A @auth(...) {